ByaCherX/rnr-docs/README.md

-# General documentation for RDS
+# General documentation for RDS\RNR

 This document provides a source for the Software and some information, some information is derived from other sources.